Hugh Doak Rankin: Career

 Hugh Copp got an early start as an exhibiting artist; as a teenager, his panel sculpture of "brownies" racing through hurdles was displayed in the children's room of the Women's Building at the World's Columbian Exposition in Chicago in 1893.
 After the Exposition, he was granted $300 to continue his art studies.

 As an adult, Hugh Rankin started making illustrations for newspapers in Ohio and Chicago, before World War I. He was best known for his covers and interior illustrations for Weird Tales beginning in 1927.
 Sometimes he signed his work "H. R." or using his middle name only, as "DOAK."
-He illustrated works by authors E. Hoffmann Price, Edmond Hamilton and Robert E. Howard.
+He illustrated works by authors E. Hoffmann Price, H.P.
+Lovecraft, Edmond Hamilton and Robert E. Howard.

 It was primarily the nature of Rankin's artwork for Weird Tales covers which made young Robert Bloch's parents disapprove of the magazine, causing Bloch to cease reading it from 1928-1931, until he resumed reading it in 1932.

 Rankin's style was called "strange, imaginative – if almost abstract — art-deco work" by a nostalgic fan many years later.
 He also copyrighted a children's toy, the "Ziggity-zoo", which involved "drawings of animals with interchangeable heads."